Test False

 How Do Companies Typically Communicate?

-Email is still the main form of communication for many organisations, however, it does come with many limitations.
+Email is still the main form of communication for many organisations, or they will receive communications across multiple channels such as What's App groups, Teams, etc.

-Research from The McKinsey Global Institute reports that the average employee spends 13 hours a week reading and responding to email, making it the most time-consuming work activity, taking up 28% of our working life.
+Research from The McKinsey Global Institute reports that the average employee spends 13 hours a week reading and responding to email and 69% of employees are overwhelmed by the number of communication channels they need to use at work.

-The limitations of using email as your main form of communication can have a damaging effect on your employees.
+The limitations of using email or several disparate channels.
 Here are just a few:

 • Struggle to reach deskless workers